jonashuang0904/MPC-Exploration/README.md

   - Collect Literature/Websites
   - What are possible criteria of comparison?
 - Analysis (implementation and benchmarking) of selcted MPC approaches
-- List of MPC experts and organisations @grobbel
+- List of MPC experts and organizations

 ## Ideas